chegeiser/sn-theme-dark-terminal/README.md

-# :elephant: Evernote inspired dark theme for Standard Notes
+# Terminal dark theme for Standard Notes
 ![Evernote-style Dark Theme for Standard Notes](preview.png)

 [Standard Notes](https://standardnotes.org/) is a privacy-focused notebook for all platforms.<br><br>
-Theme is inspired by colors from Evernote and heavily based on the [gruvbox theme from Christian Hans](https://github.com/christianhans/sn-gruvbox-dark-theme).<br>
+Theme is inspired by colors from Daniel Ilin's [Evernote-style Dark Theme](https://github.com/ilindaniel/sn-theme-evernote-dark) and heavily based on the [gruvbox theme from Christian Hans](https://github.com/christianhans/sn-theme-evernote-dark).<br>
 Standard Notes is not related to Evernote.

 ## How to install